-Before starting, a 1980 Westminster report felt the need to say that, “Not everyone is an alcoholic, and those are a tiny minority”.
+Before starting, a 1980 Westminster report felt the need to point out that, despite an impression of widespread alcoholism, a tiny minority had this problem.
 The Resettlement Team similarly found that:

 - Some residents were mentally ill or had alcohol problems, but most were ordinary working men who had encountered some misfortune or had simply not had relationships attaching them to ordinary housing.

 - Many (but far from all) were originally from other parts of the UK and Ireland.

 - Of 108 people counted, 51 were or had been in catering, 31 in construction and 26 in an “other” category.
 Among these, 18 specified they were labourers, 17 kitchen porters, and 9 unspecified caterers.
 There were 5 or 6 each of cooks, barmen, painters, pipelayers and market porters, and ones and twos of waiters, postmen, cleaners, drivers and clerks.
 Many past labourers were, while comparatively young, now too old for it and worked in kitchens.

 - Some used to have bedsits in areas such as Islington where new home owners were now less inclined to take working class lodgers.

 - Most residents in no way matched the offensive description of ‘hostel dweller’, but were well dressed and could be seen going to cafés, pubs and betting shops to keep warm and enjoy the atmosphere in contrast to the cold and unwelcoming Bruce House.